lauramccphd@gmail.com (email)

 Aside from teaching and research, she enjoys spending time with her author husband Kelly McCullough, and their clowder of cats.

 Laura McCullough is Professor of Physics at the University of Wisconsin-Stout.
 She is a former department chair and has headed numerous committees at institutional and national levels, and she has received multiple teaching awards.
 Her primary research area is gender and science and surrounding issues, though she has also done work on women in leadership, and on students with disabilities.
 She has had articles published in the Journal of College Science Teaching, the Journal of International Women’s Studies, and The Physics Teacher, among others.
-Her first book, on the topic of Women and Physics, was released by the British Institute of Physics Press in the spring of 2016, and the second edition is forthcoming in the fall of 2024.
+Her first book, on the topic of Women and Physics, was released by the British Institute of Physics Press in the spring of 2016, and the second edition was published in September 2024.
 She is a frequent speaker on this topic and has given talks across the US as well as the UK and Kuwait.

 On walking into physics graduate school, Laura McCullough noticed she was the only female student in the room.
 Since then, she has become a physics professor, but she is often still the only female in the room.
 Dr. McCullough has degrees in physics and in science education, and has worked for more than 25 years on issues of gender and science.
 When not working to share physics with anyone who will listen, she enjoys reading, gaming, and spending time with her author husband and their small clowder of cats.